John Cage: 1912–1931: Early years

 Cage was born September 5, 1912, at Good Samaritan Hospital in downtown Los Angeles.
 His father, John Milton Cage Sr. (1886–1964), was an inventor, and his mother, Lucretia ("Crete") Harvey (1881–1968), worked intermittently as a journalist for the Los Angeles Times.
 The family's roots were deeply American: in a 1976 interview, Cage mentioned that George Washington was assisted by an ancestor named John Cage in the task of surveying the Colony of Virginia.
-Cage described his mother as a woman with "a sense of society" who was "never happy", while his father is perhaps best characterized by his inventions: sometimes idealistic, such as a diesel-fueled submarine that gave off exhaust bubbles, the senior Cage being uninterested in an undetectable submarine; others revolutionary and against the scientific norms, such as the "electrostatic field theory" of the universe.
+Cage described his mother as a woman with "a sense of society" who was "never happy", while his father is perhaps best characterized by his inventions, which were sometimes idealistic, such as a diesel-fueled submarine that gave off exhaust bubbles.
+The senior Cage was uninterested in an undetectable submarine.
+Other inventions were revolutionary and against the scientific norms, such as the "electrostatic field theory" of the universe.
 (Note: Cage quoted in Kostelanetz 2003.
 Cage mentions a working model of the universe that his father had built, and that the scientists who saw it could not explain how it worked and refused to believe it.)
 John Cage Sr. taught his son that "if someone says 'can't' that shows you what to do."
 In 1944–45, Cage wrote two small character pieces dedicated to his parents: Crete and Dad.
 The latter is a short lively piece that ends abruptly, while "Crete" is a slightly longer, mostly melodic contrapuntal work.

 When Cage was 18 months old, he ate two or three strychnine tablets.
 "At first the baby's life was despaired of," an article stated, but "a stomach pump was administered with success".

 Cage's first experiences with music were from private piano teachers in the Greater Los Angeles area and several relatives, particularly his aunt Phoebe Harvey James who introduced him to the piano music of the 19th century.
-He received first piano lessons when he was in the fourth grade at school, but although he liked music, he expressed more interest in sight reading than in developing virtuoso piano technique, and apparently was not thinking of composition.
+He first received piano lessons at school in fourth grade and enjoyed music, but expressed more interest in sight-reading than technique without yet thinking of composition.
 During high school, one of his music teachers was Fannie Charles Dillon.
 By 1928, though, Cage was convinced that he wanted to be a writer.
-He graduated that year from Los Angeles High School as a valedictorian, having also in the spring given a prize-winning speech at the Hollywood Bowl proposing a day of quiet for all Americans.
-By being "hushed and silent," he said, "we should have the opportunity to hear what other people think," anticipating 4′33″ by more than thirty years.
+He graduated that year from Los Angeles High School as a valedictorian, having also in the spring given a prize-winning speech at the Hollywood Bowl proposing a day of quiet for all Americans; by being "hushed and silent," he said, "we should have the opportunity to hear what other people think."